 Hey Area is where we find answers to questions you ask.
-Britt Byrd wanted to know, “Why does San Francisco have the Farallon Islands?
+Brit Byrd wanted to know, “Why does San Francisco have the Farallon Islands?
 They’re thirty miles off the coast, but they’re legally part of San Francisco.
 What’s up with that?”

-The Farallones are these islands off the coast of San Francisco, and Britt noticed them on the internet.
+The Farallones are these islands off the coast of San Francisco, and Brit noticed them on the internet.
 One day he was looking at San Francisco and noticed that the county line jutted thirty miles out into the ocean and circled some tiny little dots.

 On a clear day you can just make out the islands from the city — they’re like jagged teeth sticking out of the Pacific.
 To understand why they’re part of San Francisco you first have to understand what they’re like, so I went to the visitor center for the Greater Farallones National Marine Sanctuary.
 It’s at Crissy Field in the Presidio.

 These days the islands are protected as a national wildlife refuge, and only a handful of people get to set foot on them.
 One of those lucky people is Mary Jane Schramm.
 She’s the sanctuary’s Public Outreach Specialist.

 Schramm says that out near the islands deep ocean water drifts up to the surface, “bringing all those nutrients up until, you know, the area just below the surface where sunlight can penetrate and that just bursts into this tremendous productivity.
 It’s like sunlight on your garden.”

 And what’s growing in that garden, as in all gardens, is life.
 Lots of it.There’s algae and plankton, and they attract fish.
 The fish attract seals, sea lions, birds and even great white sharks.

 So the water around the islands provides food, and the islands themselves provide a place for the animals to breed and rest.

 “They function marvelously as a bed and breakfast,” says Shramm.